 I rambled and rambled and rambled, hoping to fill the void of her nonreaction, “Pandora?
 It didn’t mean anything.
 She’s just really good at calming me down.
 Seriously, it isn’t like we made love or anything.
 Pandora?
 Why are you just standing there?
 Pandora?
 It’s starting to freak me out.”

 To my dismay, there was still no response.
-Only the faint echoes of my voice shattering against the canyon walls and the crashing tip taps of droplets of my sweat merging with the puddles on the ground.
+Only the faint echoes of my voice shattering against the canyon walls and the crashing tip taps of droplets of my panic-laden sweat merging with the puddles on the ground.
 Her motionlessness gave the impression that time had stopped.
 Reality was so lucid that I could distinguish notes of music in the tip-tapping.
 An ominous song played in A minor, quickly devolving into augmented and then atonal music.

 Slowly and eerily, she turned around and then said, “Guhya, you won’t survive this.”

 In horror, I ran away as fast as possible.
 This wasn’t like her at all.
+Even considering all the jealousy that I started to forget like a dumbass.

 She pursued at full force, nearly ripping her body apart.
 Worse, somehow, she wielded my sword.
 I hid away in a forest of rocky spikes.
 Running through each pillar, trying to lose her.